-The measurement noise covariance matrix we used in our implementation is given in \cref{eq:Measurement-Noise-Cov-Mat}.
 The diagonal entries denote the variances of the respective measurements.
 We assume the measurements to be uncorrelated, so that the off-diagonal terms are zero.
 The KFs for SC 2 and SC 3 are defined accordingly.
-In this manner, we remove the ranging noise and obtain estimates for the six pseudo\-ranges and their time derivatives.
+Hence, we remove the ranging noise and obtain estimates for all the six pseudo\-ranges and their time derivatives.
 These pseudorange estimates are dominated by the right-handed modulation noise, which is one order of magnitude higher than the left-handed one.
 As pointed out in \cite{Hartwig:TDIwoSync}, the right-handed modulation noise can be subtracted (see \cref{appendix:RH-modulation-noise}): we combine the RFI measurements to form the $\Delta M_{i}$, which are measurements of the right-handed modulation noise on SC $i$ (see \cref{eq:reference-sbs}).
 For right-handed MOSAs, the local right-handed modulation noise enters the sideband range rates and we just need to subtract the local $\Delta M_i$ (see \cref{eq:Reduced-RH-Modnoise-No-Delay}).
 For left-handed MOSAs the Doppler-delayed right-handed modu\-lation noise from the distant SC appears in the sideband range rates.
 Here we need to apply the Kalman filter estimates for the pseudoranges and their time derivatives to form the Doppler-delayed distant $\Delta M_i$, which then can be subtracted (see \cref{eq:Reduced-RH-Modnoise-Delay}).
 We then process the three KFs again, this time with the corrected sideband range rates.
-Nowe they are limited by left-handed modulation noise, so that the respective noise levels are lower.
+Now they are limited by left-handed modulation noise, so that the respective noise levels are lower.
 Therefore, we need to adjust the measurement noise covariance matrix for the second run of the KFs:

 In this way we obtain estimates for the pseudoranges and their time derivatives, which are limited by the left-handed modulation noise.